Czechs mark 1989 Velvet Revolution anniversary with protests

-PRAGUE Czechs commemorated the 1989 Velvet Revolution on Thursday with thousands celebrating the peaceful end of Communist rule 27 years ago alongside protests against President Milos Zeman.
+PRAGUE (Reuters) - Czechs commemorated the 1989 Velvet Revolution on Thursday with thousands celebrating the peaceful end of Communist rule 27 years ago alongside protests against President Milos Zeman.

 Prague counted about 30 different events in the Czech capital, a higher number than in past years and including rallies for and against Zeman and also demonstrations by far-right groups.